why New Residential Investment Corp. [NRZ] is a Good Choice for Investors After New Price Target of $12.68

 New Residential Investment Corp.
-[NYSE: NRZ] stock went on an upward path that rose over 1.16% on Wednesday, amounting to a one-week price increase of more than 1.37%.
-The company report on June 17, 2022 that New Residential Investment Corp.
-Announces Internalization and Rebrand to Rithm Capital, and Declares Second Quarter 2022 Dividends.
+[NYSE: NRZ] traded at a high on 07/19/22, posting a 2.87 gain after which it closed the day’ session at $10.04.
+The company report on July 19, 2022 that New Residential Investment Corp.
+Schedules Second Quarter 2022 Earnings Release and Conference Call.

 3 Tiny Stocks Primed to Explode